zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

   There are three possible causes of this error:
-  - The specified static API definition folder is empty
+  - The specified static API definition folder is empty.
-  - The definition does not denote a directory
+  - The definition does not denote a directory.
   - An I/O error occurred while attempting to read the static API definition directory.

   **Action:**

   Review the static API definition directory definition and its contents on the storage.
-The static definition directories are specified as a parameter to launch a Discovery service jar.
+The static definition directories are specified as a parameter to launch a Discovery Service jar.
 The property key is: `apiml.discovery.staticApiDefinitionsDirectories`

 ### ZWEAD704E